 Amsacrine (Amsidine ®)

-Amsacrine is a chemotherapy drug used in combination with other chemotherapy drugs to treat types of adult leukaemia, particularly acute myeloid leukaemia (AML).
+Amsacrine is a chemotherapy drug.
+It is used in combination with other chemotherapy drugs to treat types of adult leukaemia, particularly acute myeloid leukaemia (AML).

-This information should ideally be read with our general information about chemotherapy and your type of leukaemia.
+This information should ideally be read with our general information about chemotherapy and the type of leukaemia you have.

 How amsacrine is given